A look at how provinces plan to emerge from COVID-19 shutdown

 Elementary schools in the greater Montreal area will remain closed until late August.

-Courthouses across the province were permitted to reopen starting June 1, with limited seating capacity and Plexiglas barriers protecting clerks and judges.
+Courthouses across the province were permitted to reopen on June 1, with limited seating capacity and Plexiglas barriers protecting clerks and judges.

 Camping is now allowed outside the Montreal and Joliette regions, as are cottage rentals.